Mapping the Cloud-Driven Atmospheric Dynamics & Chemistry of an Isolated Exoplanet Analog with Harmonic Signatures: Results

-To build the vertical variability maps, each 0.05 $\mu$m bin in the contribution function is scaled by the corresponding best-fit lightcurve model for each timestep.
-The total flux at each pressure level across all wavelengths is then integrated, resulting in a 1-D flux array in pressure-level space.
-At each timestep, the process is then repeated; followed by normalization of flux at each pressure level, resulting in a composite vertical variability map (Figure~\ref{fig:Composite_Maps}) in terms of \% deviation.
+resulting in a 1-D flux array in pressure-level space.
+The computation is then repeated at each time-step, followed by normalization of flux at each pressure level, resulting in a composite vertical variability map (Figure~\ref{fig:Composite_Maps}, Top Row) in terms of \% deviation.
+The composite $\%$ deviation maps broadly match the dynamic spectra (variability maps) in Figure \ref{fig:dynamic_spectra}, and the vertical variability maps can be seen as a (model-weighted) coordinate transformation of the flux heat map from time vs. wavelength to time vs. pressure.

+To quantify the significance of the observed features in the retrieved maps, we scale the composite variability map (Figure \ref{fig:Composite_Maps}, Top Row) by the S/N in pressure vs. time space (Figure \ref{fig:Composite_Maps}, Top Row).
+The S/N map is computed in a similar manner as the composite map, using Equation \ref{eqn:vert_var}, but the normalized lightcurve flux is replaced with the S/N for each spectral bin and time-step.
+Comparing the S/N values in Figure \ref{fig:Composite_Maps}, Bottom Row to the binned values in Figure \ref{fig:spectra}, Bottom Row, shows agreement for both NIRISS/SOSS and NIRSpec/PRISM datasets.
+The resulting S/N-weighted map (Figure \ref{fig:Composite_Maps}, Bottom Row) shows the highest deviation ($\rm{\Delta S/N}$) in the deeper pressure levels ($\gtrsim 1~$bar) due to the high S/N in these regions.
+The shallow layer ($\lesssim 1~$bar) exhibits smaller $\rm{\Delta S/N}$ due to its lower S/N despite possessing larger $\%$ deviation.

-SIMP~J0136's composite vertical variability maps of the NIRISS/SOSS and NIRSpec/PRISM data reveal both similarities in the atmospheric structure observed at each epoch and significant changes between the two observations (separated by $\sim 35~$h or $\sim15$ rotations).
+SIMP~J0136's composite vertical variability maps of the NIRISS/SOSS and NIRSpec/PRISM data reveal both similarities in the atmospheric structure observed at each epoch and apparent qualitative differences between the two observations (separated by $\sim 35~$h or $\sim15$ rotations).
 Both NIRISS/SOSS and NIRSpec/PRISM maps show two dynamic interacting atmospheric layers with time-varying boundaries: (1) a lower pressure (higher altitude) overlying layer comprised of lower order harmonics and (2) a deeper layer ($\gtrsim 1~$bar) corresponding to expected cloud formation regions of forsterite and potentially iron \citep[see e.g.,][]{Vos2023,McCarthy:2024,McCarthy2025}.
 The time-varying pressure level boundary between the deep and overlying atmospheric layers suggests variations in vertical cloud structure.